 Furthermore, we observe that, in all three considered scenarios, the imaginary part of \lamhhh remains minute until $\sqrt{p^2}\gtrsim 350-400\gev$ (\ie\ until the di-top threshold), and only reach sizeable values for $\sqrt{p^2}$ well above $400\gev$, and thus far from the peak of the di-Higgs invariant mass distribution.
 Consequently, we find that evaluating \lamhhh at zero external momenta is a good approximation of the full result for the scenarios considered here.
 We leave a more detailed investigation of the impact of non-zero momenta in di-Higgs production for future work.
 Moreover, we observe that for the points with the most sizeable BSM deviations in \kaplam~--- such as the second THDM-I scenario --- the relative magnitude of the momentum-dependent effects are the smallest, compared to the overall value of \kaplam.
-Similarly, the relative size of the imaginary part of \lamhhh, compared to its real part, appears to diminish for scenarios with larger $\kappa_\lambda$.
+Similarly, the magnitude of the imaginary part of \lamhhh, which originates dominantly from the SM-like loop contributions, remains approximately the same in \cref{fig:THDM-I_triple_p2_dep_BP2,fig:THDM-I_triple_p2_dep_BP3} (apart from the additional threshold at $1.4\tev$ in \cref{fig:THDM-I_triple_p2_dep_BP2}).
+Thus, its relative size compared to its real part diminishes for scenarios with larger $\kappa_\lambda$.